 By Denise of Chef Denise

 Since the Reading Terminal is no longer in operation, Jefferson Station station is the closest if you want to take the regional train or 11th Street station for the subway.
-If driving, park in either the Hilton or Parkway garage and enter on 12th or Arch streets.
+If driving, park in either the Hilton or Parkway garage and enter on 12th or Arch Street.

 Long rows of vendor stalls offer ingredients like fresh produce, meats, seafood, and cheeses for the locals to prepare their daily meals.
 Artisans sell handmade arts and crafts to visitors looking for unique souvenirs from Pennsylvania.
 And those who come hungry to Reading Terminal Market can enjoy international specialties of every kind.

-However, you’re in Pennsylvania and this historic market is a great place to cross off some of your food bucket list items.
+However, you’re in Pennsylvania, and this historic market is a great place to cross off some of your food bucket list items.
 So, try some of the specialties of the area.
 Snack on some venison jerky, apple dumplings, or the Amish invention, Whoopie Pie—a chocolate cake sandwich with white frosting in the center.
 Looking for lunch or dinner?
 Go with the city’s most famous dish: the Philly Cheese Steak, of course.

 Eastern State Penitentiary